Health informatics: China

 China has four tiers in its health care system.
 The first tier is street health and workplace clinics and these are cheaper than hospitals in terms of medical billing and act as prevention centers.
 The second tier is district and enterprise hospitals along with specialist clinics and these provide the second level of care.
 The third tier is provisional and municipal general hospitals and teaching hospitals which provided the third level of care.
 In a tier of its own is the national hospitals which are governed by the Ministry of Health.
 China has been greatly improving its health informatics since it finally opened its doors to the outside world and joined the World Trade Organization (WTO).
 In 2001, it was reported that China had 324,380 medical institutions and the majority of those were clinics.
 The reason for that is that clinics are prevention centers and Chinese people like using traditional Chinese medicine as opposed to Western medicine and it usually works for the minor cases.
 China has also been improving its higher education in regards to health informatics.

 At the end of 2002, there were 77 medical universities and medical colleges.
 There were 48 university medical colleges which offered bachelor, master, and doctorate degrees in medicine.
 There were 21 higher medical specialty institutions that offered diploma degrees so in total, there were 147 higher medical and educational institutions.
 Since joining the WTO, China has been working hard to improve its education system and bring it up to international standards.

 SARS played a large role in China quickly improving its health care system.
 Back in 2003, there was an outbreak of SARS and that made China hurry to spread HIS or Hospital Information System and more than 80% of hospitals had HIS.
 China had been comparing itself to Korea's health care system and figuring out how it can better its own system.
 There was a study done that surveyed six hospitals in China that had HIS.
-The results were that doctors didn't use computers as much so it was concluded that it wasn't used as much for clinical practice than it was for administrative purposes.
+The results were that doctors did not use computers as much so it was concluded that it was not used as much for clinical practice than it was for administrative purposes.
 The survey asked if the hospitals created any websites and it was concluded that only four of them had created websites and that three had a third-party company create it for them and one was created by the hospital staff.
 In conclusion, all of them agreed or strongly agreed that providing health information on the Internet should be utilized.